Apprenticeships help bring valuable skills into your organisation with the government's support.

 - why do you think we should hire you?

-- why would you like to work for our organisation?
+- why would you like to work for us?

 - do you have any questions you'd like to ask us?